 Deep vein thrombosis (DVT) and pulmonary embolism (PE) are two parts of the disease known as venous thromboembolism.

 DVT is a medical urgency.
-The Centers for Disease Control and Prevention (CDC) say that 10–30% of people who develop DVT in the leg experience fatal complications within a month of diagnosis.
+The Centers for Disease Control and Prevention (CDC) say that

 In this article, we define DVT, explain how to recognize it, and ways to treat it.